 ]]>

-Interior and exterior sets and settings, themes and motifs, monsters and menaces, even dialogue and sound effects—all these horror movie elements have been suggested by famous paintings.
+Interior and exterior sets and settings, themes and motifs, monsters and menaces, even dialogue and sound effects— all these horror movie ingredients have been drawn from the world of famous artwork.
+This top 10 famous collection shows how painters have whispered terror into the ears of filmmakers.

 10 Picture of Dorian Gray